JICE

 Features of Graduate School

-Given the relatively small size of our graduate programs, every student has the advantage of enjoying the full attention of faculty members and not just one academic advisor.
-To promote hands-on mentoring, ICU faculty have a policy of setting aside at least two hours each week as designated office hours, when students can visit faculty members for any reason without requiring an appointment.
-Moreover, these college-wide services are available in addition to the regular mentoring and academic advising that graduate students receive related to their courses and thesis progress.
+Since the graduate student body is relatively small compared to the size of our faculty, every student has the advantage of enjoying the attention of faculty members.
+ICU has a policy for faculty members to set aside at least two hours each week as office hours when students can visit faculty members for any reason.
+This time for interaction is available in addition to the regular mentoring and academic advising that graduate students receive related to their courses and/or thesis.

-ICU’s international commitment is also reflected in our multi-national faculty.
-More than 35% of our full-time faculties are non-Japanese from 17 different countries.
-Many faculty members have work experience in international organizations such as the Asian Development Bank (ADB), the World Bank, JICA and various United Nations (UN) programs and agencies and can supplement their teaching with practical experiences.
+ICU's international commitment is reflected in our diverse faculty.
+Roughly 40% of our fulltime faculty members are non-Japanese.
+They come from 19 different countries.
+Some faculty members have work experience in international organizations such as the Asian Development Bank (ADB), the World Bank, JICA and various United Nations (UN) programs and agencies.

-ICU is set in a picturesque, serene, wooded campus in suburban Tokyo and its beautiful green campus helps you revive your tired minds and bodies from intensive studies.
-At the same time, it is located only 20 minutes by public transportation from central Tokyo.
-Our campus provides a perfect setting for those pursuing graduate studies in the social sciences as one can focus on research in a quiet environment but also readily access downtown Tokyo – Japan’s business center and government seat.
-It offers easy access to many of the government offices, world leading research institutions, UN agencies, and NGOs/NPOs, as well as opportunities to develop a network among leading scholars and practitioners working in the same field with JDS Fellows.
+ICU is set in a serene, wooded campus in suburban Tokyo.
+This picturesque campus helps you revive your tired minds and bodies from intensive studies.
+At the same time, one can readily access central Tokyo, which is Japan’s business center and government seat.
+It takes only 30 minutes by public transportation to get to central Tokyo from the campus.
+Thus, ICU offers easy access to many government offices, UN agencies, and NGOs/NPOs as well as opportunities to develop a network with leading scholars and practitioners.

 ▲ Page Top